There are two options for applying to our internship program – the preselect option

 - Takes on responsibilities without authority

-- Violates confidentiality of a patient/client
+- Violates confidentiality of a patient/client action may be taken to dismiss the student

 If upon review of the above criteria, it is determined that a dietetic intern is failing